Amina3005/Pokemon/README.md

 # Pokedex

 Pokedex android app on Java using [Pokemon API](https://pokeapi.co/) , created by following [CS50 course](https://cs50.harvard.edu/x/2020/tracks/mobile/android/pokedex/).

+Application offers list of pokemon using PokeApi and shows detailed information of each pokemon.
+Implemented searching by using SearchView, catching and saving state by using SharedPreferences, sprites - images downloaded via AsyncTask.

 There is I created next sections:
 * searching
 * catching